Aez35/miRScore/README.md

 # Example

 For this example, miRScore was tested on known _Arabidopsis thaliana_ miRNAs downloaded from miRBase and small RNA-sequencing data downloaded from [PlantSmallRNAgenes](https://plantsmallrnagenes.science.psu.edu/genomes.php?id=50).

-Before you begin, download the two test data FASTA files provided in [TestData](https://github.com/Aez35/miRScore/tree/main/TestData) folder: `ath_miRBase_miRNAs.fa` and `ath_miRBase_precursors.fa`.
+1. Download the two FASTA files provided in [TestData](https://github.com/Aez35/miRScore/tree/main/TestData) folder: `ath_miRBase_miRNAs.fa` and `ath_miRBase_precursors.fa`.
 Place these in your working directory.

-1. Create a directory for small RNA-seq libraries and retrieve bam files.
+2. Create a directory for small RNA-seq libraries and retrieve bam files.

 ```
 mkdir bamfiles